tanisha2203/Jarvis-Voice-Assistant/README.md

 # 🤖 Jarvis - Voice Assistant in Python

-A voice-controlled AI assistant that performs tasks like opening websites, playing music, reading news, and answering questions using AI — all through voice commands!
+A voice-controlled AI assistant built using Python.
+Jarvis listens for your voice, performs tasks like opening websites, playing music, reading news, and answering questions via AI — all hands-free!

 ---